bocoup/web-platform-contribution-guide/src/case-studies.rst

 **Solution**

-At first, we proposed to move the definition from HTML into Selectors.
+At first, we (Bocoup) proposed to move the definition from HTML into Selectors.
 However, it was pointed out that the Selectors specification should have a host language-agnostic high-level definition, and the host language (e.g., HTML) should have a precise definition as appropriate for that language.